Shape Theorems for Poisson Hail on a Bivariate Ground: Introduction

+The present paper studies the asymptotic shape of this RACS when time tends to infinity in this bivariate speed setting.

-This model belongs to the class of infinite dimensional (max,plus) linear systems.
-Among the few instances studied in the past, the closest is the work on infinite tandem queuing networks \cite{Baccelli99asymptoticresults}.
-The underlying structure of the (max,plus) recursion in \cite{Baccelli99asymptoticresults} is a two dimensional lattice.
+Like the model of \cite{MR2865637}, this variant belongs to the class of infinite dimensional max-plus linear systems \cite{baccelli92syncandlin}.
+Among the few instances of such systems studied in the past, the closest is the work on infinite tandem queuing networks \cite{Baccelli99asymptoticresults}.
+The underlying structure of the max-plus recursion in \cite{Baccelli99asymptoticresults} is a two dimensional lattice.
 In contrast, here, the underlying structure of the recursion is random.
 Among common aspects, let us stress shape theorems.
 The lattice shape theorems in \cite{Baccelli99asymptoticresults} are related to those in first passage percolation \cite{sepp}, in the theory of lattice animals \cite{CGGK,GaKe}.
 Those of the present paper pertain to first passage percolation in random media.
 This topic was studied in certain random graphs like the configuration model \cite{er1} lately.
-The shape theorems established in the present paper are based on random structures of the Euclidean space, which stem from point process theory (Poisson rain) and stochastic geometry (random closed sets).
+The shape theorems established in the present paper are based on random structures of the Euclidean space, which stem from point process theory (Poisson rain) and stochastic geometry (RACS).

+In Section \ref{sec:model} we provide the precise formulation of the model.
+In Section \ref{sec:stick} we study the stick model alluded to above.
+In this case, Theorem \ref{thm:onesupp} establishes a linear asymptotic growth for the maximum height of the heap in a convex set of directions.
+Also for the stick model, Theorem \ref{thm:hor_growth} establishes a linear asymptotic growth for the footprint of the heap.
+Both proofs rely on the version of the Super Additive Ergodic Theorem by T. Liggett \cite{MR806224}.
+Based on these results we are able to prove in Theorem \ref{thm:phasetransition} the existence of an asymptotic phase transition for the heap in the stick model.

+The stick model is interesting not only because of its similarity with e.g. the DLA, but also because it is instrumental to extend some of the previous results to more general substrates, as shown in the subsequent sections.
+The idea originates from \cite{MR2865637} and, heuristically, it consists in reversing time and gravitation about a given point.
+Analogues of Theorem \ref{thm:onesupp} are extended by this duality argument for compact substrates in Section \ref{sec:bounded}, Theorem \ref{thm:bounded} and convex conical substrates in Section \ref{sec:convexCone}, Theorem \ref{thm:cone_base}.
+Let us emphasize that conic substrates are the basic cases we need to understand after performing the blow-up of a given profile which arises in the asymptotic analysis.
+The extension of these results to non convex conical substrates remains open.